Isle of Man Anti-Cancer Association

 was established in 1959 and consists of a central policy committee,

 supported by a network of six district branches.

 Our registered charity number is 188

-Over the last five decades, we have raised and distributed over £22 million to various UK bodies and hospitals working in the field of cancer research.
-We have also provided assistance to a number of local initiatives in conjunction with the Isle of Man Department of Health & Social Care.
+Over the last six decades, we have raised and distributed over £22 million to various UK bodies and hospitals working in the field of cancer research.
+We have also provided assistance to a number of local initiatives in conjunction with the Isle of Man DHSC.

 to provide funding for the purposes of cancer research as well as medical and scientific developments for all types of cancer